Do Go On - 443 - The Theft of The Scream

 Some small runes probably on my wrist in reference to my favourite book, The Hobbit.

-My plea is to Dave, please cover The Hobbit or Lord of the Rings in the next season of
+Please cover The Hobbit or Lord of the Rings in the next season of bookcheap.

-Bookcheap.
 I beg of you.

-I've just committed to doing Dune.
+I've just committed to doing June.

 Yeah.

-Yeah.
 You know, put those three together.
-They're quite long.

-It would be like a three part just for one book.
+It would be like a three-part just for one book.

-Yeah.
-But the Hobbit is shorter.
-The Hobbit's doable.
+Yeah, but the Hobbit is shorter.

 I eagerly await the new season.
-I'll see you all at the party and until then,

-Thank you so much and happy birthday.
+Thank you so much.

-Happy birthday, 25.
+25.

-The big two five, a good year for me.
+A good year for me.

 I'd do anything to be 25 again.

-Oh my goodness, what were we doing at 25?
+What were we doing at 25?

-We started the show at 25?
+We started this show at 25?

 Yeah.

-We started the show.
+We started this show.

-I started comedy.
+started comedy.

 Start your podcast.

-Just like I was 24, 25.
+Just like I was 24, 25, just started.

 Wow.